verhovsky/books-futures-explained/src/3_generators_pin.md

 > I've actually forced the code above to use the nightly version of the compiler.
 > If you run [the example above on the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=5cbe9897c0e23a502afd2740c7e78b98),
-> you'll see that it runs without panic on the current stable (1.42.0) but
+> you'll see that it runs without panicing on the current stable (1.42.0) but
 > panics on the current nightly (1.44.0).
 Scary!

+We'll explain exactly what happened here using a slightly simpler example in the next chapter and we'll fix our generator using `Pin` so don't worry, you'll see exactly what goes wrong and see how `Pin` can help us deal with self-referential types safely in a second.

+Before we go and explain the problem in detail, let's finish off this chapter by looking at how generators and the async keyword is related.

 ## Async blocks and generators